-Britain finally Brexits, and marks its moment of freedom while obeying stay-at-home orders
+As Brexit finally happens, Britons mark their moment of freedom while obeying stay-at-home orders

 “The E.U. thinks of the rest of Europe as potential members.
 That’s always the way it has dealt with the other European countries, a sort of messianic view that everybody is going to see the light and one day join the European project,” Faull said.
 “The idea that a member state, which was a member, can just leave, there was no precedent.
 It was a blank sheet of paper.”

-Birnbaum reported in Riga, Latvia.
+Birnbaum reported from Riga, Latvia.